The Turkish Muslim Minority of Thrace in Greece

 10.1.
 Members of a minority.
 Which minority?

 Membership of the minority of Thrace refers to a legal objective criterion (the descendants of the Muslims of Thrace who were exempted from the population exchange of 1923) and the subjective choice to be a member of the minority as a Muslim or belonging to a specific linguistic, ethnic or religious (sub-)group such as Turkish speaking, Pomak speaking or Romani speaking, Sunni or Bektashi/Alevi, being Turk, Pomak or Turkish Pomak.
 Identities and membership of the broader Muslim minority acquire different meanings over time and represent an extremely complicated pattern of intermingled identities, which in many cases are mute or exaggerated.
 In addition, membership can be considered through the access to special rights on a non-territorial basis as safeguarded by the Greek constitution and the relevant legal texts.
-These rights obviously have a non-territorial character.
+These rights have obviously a non-territorial character.
 However, when applied by the members of the minority of Thrace, they have strong territoriality with reference to the religious, ethnic or national profile of the minority within the region of Thrace.
 Therefore, such rights have an implying connection to the right to free self-identification.
 As regards the right to information through the media, it has to be noted that a series of newspapers and journals are published in Turkish (one in Pomak) and radio programmes are broadcasted in Turkish by members of the minority.
 As far as places of worship are concerned, there is a sufficient number of mosques in Thrace (more than 250, and another four on the Dodecanese islands) functioning for daily ritual needs.
 Muslim cemeteries are also operational in Thrace and the Dodecanese islands.

 The most controversial right is the one to set up associations.
 Establishing associations by the members of the minority of Thrace was loaded with political animosity after the Turkish invasion of Cyprus in 1974 and predominantly after the self-proclamation of the occupied North Cyprus as a Turkish Republic in 1983.
 Since then, the Muslim Turkish minority has become the field of an unorthodox conflict: the war of names has taken the proportions of a major problem, as Greece and Turkey insist on a religious or ethnic character of the minority in a totally static way.
 The obvious manifestation of national, Turkish, sentiments by the greatest part of the minority members has been ignored by the Greek governments, with the exception of the 1930s and 1950s.
 The frequent switching between Turkish and Muslim in the official appellation of the Muslim-Turkish minority of Thrace in the 1920s, 1950s, 1970s and today, reveals the capacity for amnesia of a national rhetoric, which claims to serve national interests in a state of necessity.
 In 1955 (just before the pogrom against the Greek Orthodox of Istanbul), in the context of a rapprochement between Greece and Turkey, Greek authorities themselves called the minority Turkish.
 During the Greek military rule (1967–1974) and still currently, however, the very same term has been demonized.